 This is the most important test of a robotic vacuum.
 How well does the technology work?
 Behind all the frills, this is the ultimate test of a good device.
 Thankfully, both the Neato and the Roomba are market leaders when it comes to the latest technology.
 Unfortunately, this also makes it difficult to compare them.

 Neato: The Neato has the best suction of any robotic vacuum on the market.
 Including the Roomba.
 This powerful suction easily sets the Neato a part as the industry leader.
 The rotating silicone brush also means less cleaning for the user.
 Because of the set-up, pet har, dander, and dust does not clog up the cleaning mechanism easily.

 Perhaps the only downside to the Neato cleaning technology is the noise it makes.
 It is significantly louder than the Roomba and similar machines.

-While the Roomba makes up for the Neato’s power suction advantage in many ways, the Neato still wins this category.
+While the Roomba makes up for the Neato’s power suction advantage in many ways, the Neato still wins this category, especially with the unveiling of the newer models.
 Of course, this is a hotly debated subject and it could easily change with the upcoming models.
 For now, suction is what counts.
 One point Neato.

 This might not be the first feature that springs to mind when considering a robotic vacuum.
 From the perspective of a long time user (Yours Truly) it has become one of the most important specs I look at.
 Not all home robots have auto-scheduling.
 Thankfully, both the Neato and the Roomba have the ability to do automatic scheduling, but they are by no means equal to the task.